christiannnc/tuffy-discord-bot/README.md

 * The bot can add and remove user roles for server members that are being rate limited

 ## Built with
-This bot was built with JavaScript, Node.js, Express.js, and the Discord.js SDK
+This bot was built with JavaScript, Node.js, Express.js, and the Discord.js module